Length weight calculation (window)

 Maximum height

-Enter the maximum height of the package for the long goods weight calculation to be performed.
+Enter the maximum length, width and height of the consignment so that the weight of the long goods can be calculated.

 Maximum total height for delivery